gunjandatta/sprest/README.md

 ### Content Type
 _**List**_
 ```
-// Get the content type in the 'Documents' library by its id
+// Get the 'Document' content type in the 'Documents' library
-new $REST.ContentType("[Content Type ID]", "documents");

-// Get the content types of the 'Documents' list, but do not execute a request to the server
-new $REST.ContentTypes("documents", false)
+new $REST.ContentType("Document", "Documents");
-// Get the 'Document' content type
-.getByName("Document");
 ```

 _**Web**_
 ```
-// Get the 'Item' content type
+// Get the 'Item' content type in the current web
-new $REST.ContentType("0x01");

-// Get the content types of the web, but do not execute a request to the server
-new $REST.ContentTypes(false)
+new $REST.ContentType("Item");
-// Get the 'Document' content type
-.getByName("Document");
 ```

 ### Content Types